 Set an example at home by practicing good dental habits.
 If your child is no longer an infant, it’s helpful if you encourage him or her to look forward to their first visit.
 Reading books together, accompanying an older sibling, or simply talking about the fun one has at the dental office can go a long way toward allaying any anxiety your child may have.

 Don’t over-explain.
 Leave the talking to us!
-We use child-friendly words and have special, non-scary ways of explaining treatment to your child.
+We use children’s dental words and have special, non-scary ways of explaining treatment to your child.
 Don’t purposely mislead your child.
 At the same time, don’t give your child more information than he or she is able to understand.
 By all means, avoid using words like “hurt,” “drill,” “x-rays,” or “shot.”
 Avoid comments that may appear to be reassuring, such as, “Don’t worry, the doctor won’t hurt you.”
 Such comments actually make your child more anxious rather than less.
 After all, your child knows that when anticipated experiences are really fun, you never say that.

 Allow your child to go into the treatment area alone.
 Many studies, along with decades of evidence, have shown that most children over the age of three react more positively when permitted to experience the dental visit on their own.
 If we feel that your child may benefit from coming into our treatment area alone, we will discuss this as an option before proceeding.
 We welcome parents that wish to accompany their children into our treatment area, as in many cases, this can help with your child’s anxiety.
 We may, however, ask that you be a “silent partner” and sit by quietly.
 This gives our dentists the opportunity to establish communication and trust directly with your child.